nocdoggo/SAVANT-Dustrak-and-Environment-Analysis/SAVANT-Turbulence.md

 In order to maintain the data integrity, at the time when one or more sensor at a given tower is missing, all data samples being collected at the time will be removed.

+This filter is being applied to all the flux tower datasets.

 ### 3.2 Sonic Sensor Boom Angle

 According to Jielun's study: